 Hills Snyder lives in San Antonio, Texas.
 He was born in Lubbock in 1950.
-Throughout his high school years he worked in the local hardware store.
-Since, he has worked as custodian, book seller and in a commercial greenhouse.
-Before working for fifteen years as a carpenter, he held jobs in canning, paper products and ice making factories.
-Since the mid-eighties he worked many jobs in and around the visual arts including trucking, crate making, curating and writing.
+He has been a hardware store clerk, commercial green house worker, janitor, picture framer, paper products factory worker, book seller, french fry cook, groundskeeper, bean factory worker, furniture maker, ice factory core puller and for fifteen years, a house framer and carpenter.
+Since the mid-eighties he has worked many jobs in and around the visual arts including trucking, crate making, exhibition design, curating and writing.
 He is currently a Senior Lecturer at the University of Texas, San Antonio.

 In 2005, he created Book of The Dead for his project as a resident artist in the International Artist Residency program at Artpace in San Antonio.
 This project was the beginning of an ongoing series of exhibitions linked by the verses of Song 44, a murder ballad written by the artist in 1997.
 Other projects in this series include Misery Repair Shoppe (2006), All Good Children (2008) and Casual Observer/Causal Observer (2010).